 - For information on Seneca’s day treatment program at InTandem, contact Director of School Partnership, Erin Galloway at firstname.lastname@example.org.

 Seneca Family of Agencies staff are committed to providing high quality care in partnership with the children and families we serve.
 In accordance with WAC 388-877-0640(1) and RCW 18.19.060, please see our Counselor Disclosure for a list of our staff and their credentials.

 COMMITMENT TO DIVERSITY, EQUITY, AND INCLUSION

-Seneca Washington is committed to practicing cultural humility and creating a space for diversity, equity, and inclusion within our workplaces, schools, and communities.
-To to read more about Seneca Washington's DEI commitment, click here.
+Seneca Washington is committed to practicing cultural humility and fostering diversity, equity, and inclusion within our workplaces, schools, and communities.
+To read more about Seneca Washington's DEI commitment, click here.